rockcarry/v4l2test/readme.txt

 Features
 ========
-1.  audio capture from tinyalsa
+1.  audio capture from tinyalsa/AudioRecord
 2.  video capture from v4l2
 3.  audio & video encoding into mp4
 4.  rendering video on screen